UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_06.md

 Notes:
 To start developing on a fork, first clone it to your computer **(your fork, not the upstream repo)**.
 It is good practice to always create a branch when you are about to add changes to a fork, and in many projects this is required, so they will not accept a pull request that comes from your `main` branch.
 This is because it is easier to keep track of branches with descriptive names compared to having all pull request branches names `main`, but coming from different people.

-When you are working on a branch you have to push your branch to GitHub and ask for it to be merged via a pull request.
-Since you don't have write access to the upstream repo, you have to request they the maintainer pull your code (remember that merging is part of what happens during a pull, so this is similar to what we did with branches via git merge, just that the code first needs to be fetched from your forked repo)
+When you are working on a branch you have to push your changes to GitHub and ask for it to be merged via a pull request.
+Since you don't have write access to the upstream repo, you have to request that the maintainer pull your code (remember that merging is part of what happens during a pull request, so this is similar to what we did with branches via `git merge`, just that the code first needs to be fetched from your forked repo)

 ---